Cornell-MAE-UG/fa25-portfolio-eh697/_projects/2025-engrd2210-portfolio-assignment.md

 ## Assignment Background

-In ENGRD 2210 - Thermodynamics, we were tasked with selecting a real-world instance of a device or system that we had learned about in class, explaining how it works in detail, and discussing how its perforamnce would change under design or operating condition changes.
+In ENGRD 2210 - Thermodynamics, we were tasked with selecting a real-world instance of a device or system that we had learned about in class, explaining how it works in detail, and discussing how its performance would change under design or operating condition changes.

 ## System Background